google/cloudprober/README.md

     with Prometheus and Grafana.
 *   Built-in implementations for the most common probe types: PING, HTTP, UDP, DNS.
-*   Abritrary, complex probes can be run through the external probe type.
+*   Arbitrary, complex probes can be run through the external probe type.
 For example, you could write a simple script to insert and delete a row in your database, and execute this script through the 'EXTERNAL' probe type.
 *   Fast and efficient ping prober implementation that allows probing thousands